2.4 Using and Choosing GenAI Tools

 List of Selected Tools

-Many thousands of AI applications are available.
-The following is a list of selected genAI applications depicting examples of the types that can be used for technical communication purposes.
-These tools offer features that will help you to create content and documents, draft code, summarize documents, create presentations and videos, conduct research, create customized images, and work in multimodal ways in office productivity platforms.
+Many thousands of AI applications are available, not to mention GPT AI assistants.
+The following is a list of selected genAI applications that can be used for technical communication purposes.
+These tools offer features that will help you to create content and documents, draft code, summarize documents, create presentations and videos, conduct research, create customized images, analyze data sets, and work in multimodal ways.

 Note: At the time of writing, many items in the following list have not been approved by Seneca and are to be used only with your personal login credentials and at your own risk and responsibility.
 Seneca encourages you to make use of the approved Microsoft Copilot for academic purposes.
 Please see Seneca’s Generative Artificial Intelligence (GenAI) Policy for more information.

-- BingChat, ChatGPT, Claude, Gemini (formerly Bard), HuggingChat, Llama3, Mistral/Mixtral: Each of these applications are conversational agents that will create outputs based on prompts given.
+- ChatGPT, Claude, Gemini (formerly Bard), HuggingChat, Llama3, Mistral/Mixtral: Each of these models are natural language conversational agents that will create outputs based on prompts given.
 They each offer various features and capabilities.
-Their capabilities generally include content creation, summarization, and image generation through text and/or voice prompting.
+Their capabilities generally include content creation, summarization, data analysis, and image generation through text and/or voice prompting.
 Content created will display varying degrees of accuracy and precision, so the outputs are always considered draft material.

 Coding Applications